Blosc/c-blosc2/ROADMAP.rst

 ------------------

 * **Improve the safety of the library:**  even if we have already made a long way in improving our safety, mainly thanks to the efforts of Nathan Moinvaziri, we take safety seriously, so this is always a work in progress.

-* **Support for lossy compression codecs:** although we already support the `trunc_prec` filter, this is only valid for floating point data; we should come with lossy codecs that are meant for *any* data type.

 * **Checksums:** the frame can benefit from having a checksum per every chunk/index/metalayer.
 This will provide more safety towards frames that are damaged for whatever reason.
 Also, this would provide better feedback when trying to determine the parts of the frame that are corrupted.
 Candidates for checksums can be the xxhash32 or xxhash64, depending on the goals (to be decided).